by George Hunter

 Other information about this group:

-The following comes from the False Memory Syndrome website,
+The following comes from the False Memory Syndrome website, and should

-and should be read keeping in mind the typical mentality
+be read keeping in mind the typical mentality associated with those people.

-sexual abuse nor in multiple personalities.
-If you want to
+They believe neither in child sexual abuse nor in multiple personalities.

-know more about the False Memory Syndrome foundation and what
+If you want to know more about the False Memory Syndrome foundation and

-you can do to oppose them, go to the False Memory Syndrome Facts
+what you can do to oppose them, go to the False Memory Syndrome Facts website.
+We are including an extract from one of their newsletters here only because they

-other multiples who have appeared to tell their stories to the
+talk about RaLynne and other multiples who have appeared to tell their

-"We now seem to be in a transition period of public understanding about
+"We now seem to be in a transition period of public

-analysis of that decision (p.7) are fascinating reading and document
+and analysis of that decision (p.7) are fascinating reading and document

 the need for ongoing educational efforts.)